 - Utility coordination

 NDOT is delivering the project via the traditional design-bid-build method, with the design conducted by NDOT’s professional engineers and construction by Granite Construction.
 Construction started in January 2019 and is expected to be complete by fall 2020.

 Construction Updates and Traffic Control

 The speed limit will be reduced from 65 mph to 55 mph on U.S. 50 within the project limits for the foreseeable future during construction.

-The temporary detour is scheduled to be in place through the end of the year as a permanent roundabout is installed to replace the existing flashing traffic signal at the junction.
+The temporary detour is scheduled to be in place through mid-year as a permanent roundabout is installed to replace the existing flashing traffic signal at the junction.
 The concrete roundabout will make intersection travel safer and quicker, with free right turns between U.S. 50 and southern U.S. 95 Alternate.
 Roundabouts can reduce fatal and serious injury crashes by up to 87%.

 - Final design completed: fall 2018